Kevinle76/Mission-to-Mars/README.md

-# Web_scrape_challenge1
+Mission to Mars
 ## Background:

 This repository contains a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-## Questions for Exploration:
+## Problems:

 Apply scrape to sraping information from some websites.

-Use MongoDB and Flask to create a new HTML page to display all collected information.
+Use MongoDB and Flask to create a new HTML page.

 ## Methods for Analysis: